AllisonPessoa/nano-scanner/README.md

 The raw data, as a numpy file '.npy', can be exported to a selected folder.
 The checkbox mark the desired export options.
 Also the .png images can be exported, either directly by clicking in the right mouse button inside the plot, or by selecting the corresponding option in the checkbox.

 ## Credits
-This software was developed by Allison Pessoa for the Nano-Optics Laboratory in Federal University of Pernambuco, Recife-PE, Brazil,
+This software was developed by Allison Pessoa for the Nano-Optics Laboratory in Federal University of Pernambuco, Recife-PE, Brazil.
+Also used by the author in the Ultrafast Lab of the Chair in Hybrid Nanosystems of the Physics Department at the Ludwig-Maximilians-Universität München, Germany.
-Contact: allison.pessoa@upfe.br | allisonpessoa@hotmail.com
+Contact: a.pessoa@physik.uni-muenchen.de | allison.pessoa@upfe.br | allisonpessoa@hotmail.com